Maharashtra Police: Criticism and controversies

 In January 2020, the Anti-Corruption Bureau revealed that the Maharashtra Police has been the most corrupt, with assets worth Rs.
 40 million amassed by police personnel.
 In its bribery list released for 2019 by the anti-corruption bureau (ACB), the Maharashtra Police department was noted to be the most corruption complaints against it among 44 state government departments.

 Following the lynching of 2 sadhus in Palghar on 16 April 2020, who were mistaken for child snatchers and organ harvesters, two police officers of Inspector rank were suspended for inaction, after a video of one of the sadhus pleas to one officer to saved his life that went unheeded became viral.
 The leaders of opposition, as well as several Sadhus demanded an investigation and swift action against the culprits.

 In September 2023, it was noted that Maharashtra Police was among the worst performing states regarding compliance with the 2006 Supreme Court ruling on police reforms, as per former IPS officers Julio Ribeiro and Prakash Singh.
 As per Singh, Maharashtra, was among the states that were the most defiant voices against the police reforms right after the Supreme Court ruling.

 On 19 October 2023, Somnath Zende, a Sub-Inspector posted in Pune, was suspended after it was revealed that he won Rs 15 million on Dream11, a lottery based phone application.
 While the application Dream11 was legal as per the Supreme Court, senior officers stated that Zende violated the police norms as he gave an interview in uniform and used his phone on duty.
 However, Zende clarified that he only used the phone application when he was off-duty.

 In October 2024, a report came out that several police officers in the department were facing the challenges of having basic facilities.
 It included traveling on public transport but without tickets due inadequate or quick transportation to visit crime scenes, besides lower salaries and no over time pay.
 Despite submitting bills when on official travel, several officers stated that they were often rejected and not reimbursed for their expenses.

+In December 2024, some officers of Maharashtra Police were involved in the custodial death of Somnath Suryawanshi.
+The initial attempt at obscuring his cause of death prompted more concerns about police brutality.
+On 4 July 2025, the Aurangabad bench of Bombay High Court observed that the death of Suryawanshi was a custodial death and violation of fundamental rights, and the court ordered a First Information Report (FIR) to be filed within a week.

 In May 2025, 75 senior Inspector rank personnel across Mumbai, Thane, Pune, and other places statewide, declined promotions to the rank of ACP or DySP, thereby facing a disciplinary proceedings, despite being eligible.
 Many of them stated departmental inquiries, adverse remarks on service records, as well as certain personal reasons, or relocation.